MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Block-ClusterAccess.md

 The `Block-ClusterAccess` cmdlet prevents the specified user or users from accessing a failover cluster.
-If you don't want to completely block access and instead want to limit a user to using Windows PowerShell® to view cluster settings (not change settings), then use the `Grant-ClusterAccess` cmdlet with the **Readonly** parameter.
+If you don't want to completely block access and instead want to limit a user to using Windows PowerShell to view cluster settings (not change settings), then use the `Grant-ClusterAccess` cmdlet with the **Readonly** parameter.

 ## EXAMPLES